 However, we don’t often just hand them out and expect our students to fill them in.
 Here are some ways we use a math worksheet in a less than traditional way.

-If you’re looking to trial a few, you can download a sample in our Teachers Pay Teachers Store:
+If you’re looking to trial a few, you can download a free sample in our Teachers Pay Teachers Store:

 Fool Your Friend

 How to Set It Up: Give every student that will be playing a worksheet.
 (If you have different groups, they should have a worksheet they can complete on their own with very few mistakes.
 To differentiate, have each group use their own worksheet, but everyone can do the activity at the same time.)
 When students complete the worksheet they can choose to answer the questions correctly or incorrectly.
 They can pick none, all or any amount in between.

 How to Play: Each student trades their page with another student (using the same worksheet).
 That student grades the page and tries to find the mistakes.
 When they find a mistake, they need to compute the correct answer to show the student the error.

 The Answer Key

 How to Set It Up: Complete a worksheet and make a set of copies with the answers included.
 Throw in a few mistakes for fun and a bit of a challenge.

 How to Play: Have students check the answer key to make sure all the answers are correct.
 If they are incorrect, be sure to write the correct answer so the key will be right.

 This is a variation and more challenging version of The Answer Key.

 How to Set It Up: Take one copy of the worksheet and fill it in so that some of the questions have errors.
 Try to make different types of errors: silly ones (where you copy something down incorrectly or use the wrong operation), calculation (where you add, multiply, divide or subtract incorrectly), or procedural (where you do something out of order, do the steps out of sequence, or calculate from the wrong side of the equation).
 Make a class set of these completed pages or display it on your screen.